-Martins: If I had to summarize "Awaken the Millionaire Within" into a single statement I would say this: More important than learning how to make money is learning how to save, how to wisely manage your resources and finally how to make your wealth multiply.
+Martins: If I had to summarize “Awaken the Millionaire Within” into a single statement I would say this: More important than learning how to make money is learning how to save, how to wisely manage your resources, and finally, how to make your wealth multiply.

 Unfortunately, very few people learn this lesson and this is why we have so much poverty in America and in the world in general.
-I found out the individual will only truly proper if he/she understands that part of his income does not belong to him.
+I found out the individual will only truly prosper if he/she understands that part of his income does not belong to him.
 It belongs to the accumulation of his fortune.
 But if the individual never starts accumulating his fortune, that person will never have it.

 Don’t be discouraged by costly errors